RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

 OpenShift Container Platform ships with a pre-configured and self-updating monitoring stack that is based on the [Prometheus](https://prometheus.io) open source project and its wider eco-system.
 It provides monitoring of cluster components and ships with a set of alerts to immediately notify the cluster administrator about any occurring problems and a set of [Grafana](https://grafana.com/) dashboards.

 ![Prometheus]({% image_path monitoring-diagram.png %}){:width="800px"}

-However, we will deploy custom `Prometheus` to scrape services metrics of Inventory and Catalog applications.
-Then we will visualize the metrics data via custom `Grafana` dashboards deployment.
+However, we will deploy custom **Prometheus** to scrape services metrics of Inventory and Catalog applications.
+Then we will visualize the metrics data via custom **Grafana** dashboards deployment.

-Go to `Project Status` page in `userXX-monitoring` project and click on `Deploy Image` under `Add` on the right top menu:
+Go to _Project Status_ page in _userXX-monitoring_ project and click on **Deploy Image** under _Add_ on the right top menu:

 ![Prometheus]({% image_path add-to-project.png %})

-Select `Image Name` and input `prom/prometheus` to search the Prometheus container image via clicking on `Search` icon.
+Select **Image Name** and input _prom/prometheus_ to search the Prometheus container image via clicking on _Search_ icon.

 ![Prometheus]({% image_path search-prometheus-image.png %})

-Once you find the image correctly as the above page, click on `Deploy`.
+Once you find the image correctly as the above page, click on **Deploy**.
 It takes 1 ~ 2 mins to deploy a pod.

 ![Prometheus]({% image_path prometheus-deploy-done.png %})

-Create the route to access `Prometheus` web UI.
-Navigate `Networking > Routes` on the left menu and click on `Create Route` service.
+Create the route to access Prometheus web UI.
+Navigate _Networking > Routes_ on the left menu and click on **Create Route**.

 ![Prometheus]({% image_path prometheus-create-route.png %})

 Input the following variables and keep the rest of all default variables.
-Click on `Create`.
+Click on **Create**.

- * Name: `prometheus`
+ * Name: **prometheus**
- * Service: `prometheus`
+ * Service: **prometheus**
- * Target Port: `9090 -> 9090 (TCP)`
+ * Target Port: **9090 -> 9090 (TCP)**

 ![Prometheus]({% image_path prometheus-route-detail.png %})

-Now, you have the route URL(i.e. `http://prometheus-user0-monitoring.apps.cluster-seoul-a30e.seoul-a30e.openshiftworkshop.com`) as below and click on the URL to make sure if you can access the `Prometheus web UI`.
+Now, you have the route URL(i.e. _http://prometheus-user0-monitoring.apps.cluster-seoul-a30e.seoul-a30e.openshiftworkshop.com_) as below and click on the URL to make sure if you can access the _Prometheus web UI_.

 ![Prometheus]({% image_path prometheus-route-link.png %})